 Recently retired professionals often have trouble adjusting to “life after work.”
 After having so many years of structure - from the commute, to the 9-to-5 routine, and even the crammed weekends - having free time everyday can be a huge change.
 Besides this change in everyday life, there’s also a change in finances.
 Good paying jobs for retirees are in demand to provide more financial security while adjusting to life with a fixed income.

-If you aren’t ready to enjoy a leisurely pace in your retirement, or just want some additional income to help fund your retirement plans, there are plenty of fun, flexible, and good paying jobs for retirees to perform.
+If you aren’t ready to enjoy a leisurely pace in your retirement or just want some financial freedom and supplemental income to help fund your retirement plans, there are plenty of fun, flexible, and good-paying jobs for retirees to perform.

 In a part-time role, you can still benefit from steady income and have extra time to ease into the role of a retiree.

 Similar to lending a hand to your old employer would be the position as a mentor or life coach.
 While younger professionals are filled with desire and passion to succeed, they still don’t have the business experience that you possess.
 In the role of a mentor, retirees are able to guide and mold their students into successful business leaders, helping them avoid mistakes that have tripped others up in the past.

 How to Achieve Financial Independence as a Consultant